noahcoad/wp-PrivateNotes/README.md

 wp-PrivateNotes
 ===============

-Private Notes Addin for WordPress
+Private Notes Plugin for WordPress

 Once installed in WordPress, simply add the following shortcode in your posts: